smartavionics/RawMouse/README.md

 ### Limitations

 This plugin can only be used with devices whose HID message protocol it knows about.
-At this time, the only supported devices are a bunch of 3Dconnexion Spacemice products and a Gravis Tiltpad (which I don't seriously expect anyone to try and use with Cura).
+At this time, the only supported devices are a bunch of 3Dconnexion Spacemice products, the open source OS3M mouse and a Gravis Tiltpad (which I don't seriously expect anyone to try and use with Cura).
 If you have some other device that you would like to use and have a description of the
 HID messages it uses then it can be added.